SUPERCAT92original/ESP8266ArducamMega_capturestream/README.md

 If you find how to make it work seamlessly don't hesitate to update it or add branches.

 Remember in fact that this is an esp8266 running a camera that wasn't rated for it.
+Also remember to connect pins correctly (find your cs pin)

+For the d1 mini pro board i have, i've used d0 as cs pin (16 in Arduino IDE), and d5 (14) for SCK, d6 (12) for MISO, d7 (13) for MOSI.